 A growing number of programs around the country offer Children’s Savings Accounts.
 But many struggle to find donors who will match the contributions of children saving for college.
 The 1:1 Fund fills this gap by enabling donors, large and small, to contribute matching dollars that motivate students to save and strive for college.

 The rising cost of college discourages many students from pursuing higher education.
-In the absence of college savings or other financial resources to help make up the difference between financial aid and the full cost of tuition, students in low-income families face the prospect of either large amounts of debt, dropping out or never attending college.
+In the absence of college savings or other financial resources to help make up the difference between financial aid and the full cost of tuition, students in low-income families face the prospect of large amounts of debt, dropping out or never attending college in the first place.
 The result is that less than 10% of students from low-income families graduate from college by their mid-twenties.

 Children’s savings accounts can help change that equation by encouraging children and their families to start saving and planning for college early on.
 Research shows that:

-- Low-income students with just $500 or less in college savings are three times more likely to enroll in college and four times more likely to graduate.
+- Children with just $500 or less saved for college are three times more likely to go to college and four times more likely to graduate than those without savings.